 While introverted people have a lot in common, there are still a few crucial differences between individuals.
 In fact, there is even such a thing as a hybrid person - possessing characteristics of both introverted and extroverted people.
 That's why it's essential to understand the nature of your teammates and talk to them directly.

 Introverted people make up over half of the population.
 If you're not making them feel welcomed or engaged, you might be losing on big opportunities.
-In this article, we've talked about 10 ways to engage introverts in remote teams.
+We've talked about 10 ways to engage introverts in remote teams in this article teams.
 Follow the advice above, get your whole team on board and drive better results.
 It's the only way to grow your business and achieve long-term success.

 A platform to engage your hybrid workforce through connection, alignment, motivation, and feedback.